Information for Parents and Whānau

 University is an exciting chapter in any student's life, and as a parent you will play a key role in advising and supporting your child through their transition to tertiary study.
 This page is full of information to help you through this change.

 At Waikato, our students tell us we are the friendliest university in New Zealand.
 We've got a low staff-to-student ratio which gives our students better access to lecturers, support staff and tutors.
-We've also got a formidable reputation for providing a future-focused and international education.

 Choosing a Course